morganwallace/battery-visualization/readme.md

 #Battery Visualizer

-###Uses flask, D3.js, and AngularJS to interactively display battery performance data
+###Uses flask and D3.js to interactively display battery performance data

 To run (requires pip and virtualenv):